-The Australian broadband market has traditionally been dominated by just a few major providers, but the arrival of budget telco MyRepublic looks set to give the big boys a major shock, bringing the cheapest unlimited Tier 5 NBN plan available, plus specific incentives for local gamers.
+The Australian broadband market has traditionally been dominated by just a few major service providers, but the arrival of budget telco MyRepublic has given the big boys a major shock, bringing the cheapest unlimited Tier 5 NBN plan available, plus specific incentives for local gamers.

 How the NBN is increasing your options

 The likes of Telstra, Optus and TPG are the only telcos big enough to afford the huge network infrastructure costs that go into providing us with our home internet.
 The wholesale nature of the National Broadband Network, however, means that dozens of other smaller providers are able to get in on the act and offer competitive services.
 Not only has the NBN attracted traditional mobile phone carriers like Vodafone and Amaysim to offer NBN products – the latter buying out an existing provider to do so – but in the case of MyRepublic, it’s also brought one of Asia’s biggest noise-makers to town.